Rustam-Z/big-data/Big Data/big_data.md

 **Key words (for Hadoop)**
 - Commodity hardware: PCs that can be used to make a cluster
-- Cluster / grid: Interconnection of systems in a network.
 - Node: A single instance of a computer
+- Rack: A collection of 40-50 nodes that are physically stored close together
+- Cluster: Interconnection of systems in a network, collection of racks
-- Distributed systems: A system composed to multiple autonomous computers that communicate through a computer network.
+- Distributed systems: A system composed to multiple autonomous computers that communicate through a computer network
-- ASF = Apache Software Foundation
 - HA: high availability
 - Hot standby: uninterrupted failover.
 Hot standby is normally available to the users within minutes of a disaster situation.